New York, Ontario and Western Railway: 19th century

 In 1866, the New York and Oswego Midland Railroad was chartered under the direction of DeWitt C. Littlejohn, who envisioned a railroad serving a direct connection from the docks opposite New York City to Lake Ontario at Oswego.
 Construction on the line north of Middletown began in 1868 and was completed in 1873.
 Branches were also constructed to Ellenville, Delhi and New Berlin, New York; a branch was begun to Auburn from Norwich, but it only was constructed to Scipio Center before being sold to the Utica, Ithaca and Elmira Railroad in 1876.
 Access to New York City was provided by the Middletown, Unionville and Water Gap Railroad and the New Jersey Midland Railway beginning in 1872.
 On September 3, 1869, the NY&OM began using the Pennsylvania Railroad's station at Exchange Place in Jersey City, New Jersey, which provided its passengers with ferry access to the Cortlandt Street Ferry Depot in lower Manhattan and the Desbrosses Street Ferry.
 With the Panic of 1873, the company began to fold, and it severed its ties with the NJM and the MU&WG.

 In 1880, O&W inherited the New York & Oswego Midland's lines.
 The O&W improved the main line by providing a new route to the New York City area from Middletown, New York, which extended to Cornwall on the Hudson River and then to Weehawken Terminal.
 This development was made possible by negotiating trackage-rights from the New York, West Shore & Buffalo Railway, later part of the New York Central system.

 In 1886, O&W acquired the operations of both the Utica, Clinton & Binghamton and the Rome & Clinton railroads from the Delaware & Hudson Canal Company.
 By acquisition of these assets and construction of a new line to Sylvan Beach on the east shore of Lake Oneida, the O&W extended its operations into new market areas, and the Sylvan Beach Loop became a seasonally-significant corridor by providing transportation to central New York's recreational resort area.
 By 1889, the O&W added two new branches, New Berlin to Edmeston, and Port Jervis to Monticello, connecting to the main line at Summitville, New York.

 The most significant addition occurred in 1890, when the O&W constructed a 54-mile branch from Cadosia, New York, through Carbondale to Scranton, Pennsylvania, and the rich anthracite coal reserves in Pennsylvania's Wyoming Valley.
 Revenues from this new Scranton Division strengthened O&W's revenues and provided the means for future improvements to the railroad.
 The railroad's W-in-O logo first appeared in 1892.

+Revenue freight traffic, in millions of net ton-miles.